keenan/Cordova-Phonegap-Record-Permission/README.md

 2. Add the .js files to your "www" folder on disk, and add reference(s) to the .js files in your html file(s).
 3. Go to Cordova.plist under Resources in Xcode - Under Plugins dictionary add RecordPermission:RecordPermission

-The demo folder contains a www folder you can drop into a fresh Cordova project to test out this plugin.
+Drop the www folder into a fresh Cordova project to test out this plugin.
 You will still need to manually complete step 1 & 3 above.

 ## LICENSE ##